rmmomin/causal-ml-auto-inference/README.md

 ## Overview

 The framework introduces a deep learning approach to automatically infer individual-level heterogeneity in treatment effects.
-It combines machine learning techniques with causal inference principles to estimate Conditional Average Treatment Effects (CATE) without manual feature engineering.
+It combines machine learning techniques with causal inference principles to estimate Conditional Average Treatment Effects (CATE).
+Illustrates estimation and inference for the estimator for the average treatment effect.

 ## Features

-- **PyTorch Implementation**: Leverages PyTorch for building and training neural networks tailored for causal inference tasks.
+- **PyTorch Implementation**: Leverages PyTorch for building and training neural networks with a MSE loss function as an example.
-- **Automatic Inference**: Automates the process of estimating individual treatment effects using deep learning.
-- **Reproducibility**: Includes code to replicate experiments and results from the original paper.
+- **Automatic Inference**: Uses automatic differentiation to compute gradients for the influence function estimator.

 ## Getting Started